newpatiente2e/docs/docs/17-install-prerequisites/10-container-instances.md

     1. Select **Don't Show Again** to disable **Reopen in Container**.
     1. Select **Install** for **Install Recommended Extensions**.
     1. Close the remaining notifications.
 1. Select **Restore** to restore the app dependencies.
-Note, it may take approximately 20 seconds for the **Restore** notfication to appear.
+Note, it may take approximately 20 seconds for the **Restore** notification to appear.
 1. Select the **Explorer** view from the VS Code **Activity Bar**.
 1. **DON'T** close VS Code, as you'll need it open for the rest of the workshop.